-During FY 2017-2018, the City of Sanford CDBG program exceeded the planned goal for the number of households served with rehabilitation of existing units through the Immediate Needs and rehabilitation/reconstruction program.
+During FY 2018-2019, the City of Sanford CDBG program exceeded the planned goal for the number of households served with rehabilitation of existing units through the Immediate Needs and rehabilitation/reconstruction program.
 Income constrained households that needed costly repairs to their owner-occupied homes were given grants up to \$15,000 to complete up to 2 separate trades (roof, HVAC, plumbing, etc) to maintain the condition and affordability of their units.
-During the program year, 18 households were served at a total cost of \$\$356,391.30.
-During the 2017 program year,staff found that the housing stock within Sanford is significantly aged requiring more extensive repairs than can be achieved through the Immediate Needs program.
+During the program year, seven (7) households were served at a total cost of \$192,538.48.
+During the 2017 program year, staff found that the housing stock within Sanford is significantly aged requiring more extensive repairs than can be achieved through the Immediate Needs program.
 The substantial housing repair and reconstruction projects are more costly and will result in a reduction in the total number of houses completed.
-The City approved shifting the emphasis of its housing repair program to substantial housing rehabilitation and reconstruction.
+The City approved shifting the emphasis of its housing repair program to substantial housing rehabilitation and reconstruction in 2016 and continues to primarily rehabilitate and reconstruct housing units.